How Is COVID-19 spread?

 The list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, and diarrhea.

-A significant porting of people with COVID-19 are asymptomatic.
+A significant portion of people with COVID-19 are asymptomatic.

 With businesses reopening, you might be looking for ways to resume daily activities.
 Here are some things to consider: